Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Schr odinger flow

 where the multiplicative constant only depends on $d,m$, $\|V\|_{W^{m,\infty}}$, $\|\langle\nabla\rangle^{m+1}u^\circ\|_{\Ld^2}$, and $\|\langle\cdot\rangle^{m+1}u^\circ\|_{\Ld^2}$. \end{prop}

 Theorem~\ref{th:main-quasi} will follow from Proposition~\ref{prop:taylorbloch} and Proposition~\ref{prop:cor-QP} together with an optimization in the truncation parameter $\ell$ and an approximation argument for the initial data.
 Corollary~\ref{th:main-quasi-tsp} will follow from Proposition~\ref{prop:ball-tsp-weak} together with further approximation arguments.
-In the following subsection we split the proof of Proposition~\ref{prop:taylorbloch} into a string of lemmas, which are then proved in the subsequent subsections.
-Next, we turn to the proof of Proposition~\ref{prop:ball-tsp-weak} and we conclude the section with the proofs of Theorem~\ref{th:main-quasi} and Corollary~\ref{th:main-quasi-tsp}.
+In the following section we split the proof of Proposition~\ref{prop:taylorbloch} into a string of lemmas, which are then proved in the subsequent sections.
+Next, we turn to the proof of Proposition~\ref{prop:ball-tsp-weak} and we conclude the section with the proofs of Theorem~\ref{th:main-quasi}, Corollary~\ref{th:main-quasi-tsp}, and Corollary~\ref{th:main-quasi-tsp-2}.